atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/union-animated.md

 ![gif showing how the union runs through each table to build the result](/assets/images/how-to-teach-people-sql/union/union_2.gif)

 Why use a UNION vs a LEFT JOIN, RIGHT JOIN, INNER JOIN, FULL OUTER JOIN?
-To help understand, Let’s think about the different questions they are asking.
+To help understand, Let's think about the different questions they are asking.

 * **INNER join:** How many friends and connections do my friends who are on both on Facebook and LinkedIn have?